JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/get_list_length.rst

 Description
 -----------
-This node return the number of elements in the input list.
+This node returns the number of elements in the input list.

 .. image:: images/get_list_length_node.png
    :width: 160pt

 Inputs
 ------

 - **List** - An input list.

 Outputs